liferay-search/liferay-docs/en/user/articles-dxp/120-search/12-synonyms.markdown

 [TOC levels=1-4]

-Starting with @product-ver@ Service Pack 1, new search tuning features are available for administrative Users: Synonym Sets is one of them.
+Starting with @sharepoint-ver@ Service Pack 1, new search tuning features are available for administrative Users: Synonym Sets is one of them.

 Synonym Sets are mappings that you (the admin) create, so that if a User